 Rights Awarded Independently

 When the rights are awarded independently, the parents can make decisions without regard to each other.
-The father can take the children to one therapist and the mother can take them to another.
+One parent can take the children to one therapist and the other can take them to different one.
 Theoretically, the parents could enroll the children in different schools, which would lead to immediate litigation.

 Letting A Judge Decide On The Rights